WordPress/health-check/readme.txt

 = UNRELEASED =
 * Added a custom filter for the Health Check plugin PHP Compatibility check.
 * Added functions which will try to disable cache solutions during troubleshooting.
+* Added ability to force changes if loopbacks fail during troubleshooting.
 * Changed how Javascript is built and bundled in the plugin.
 * Changed the location of the `phpinfo()` check to the Tools section.
 * Changed how troubleshooting mode implements its conditional actions and filters when enabled.